regorxxx/foobar2000-SMP.github.io/docs/scripts/playlist-tools-smp.md

  All the UI is managed within menus, so it may be used with a narrator (for blindness).

 ![Playlist Tools example 2](../images/pt_02.gif)

+### Buttons bar
+The button can be loaded within a toolbar or as an independent button.
+It's fully compatible with my other scripts which also use a toolbar (see at bottom), so the button can be simply merged with your already existing toolbar panel easily.

 !!! question
 	Compatible with (toolbar):
     - [Device Priority](scripts/device-priority-smp): Automates foobar2000's output devices.